-Name Description SHCSR System Handler Control and State Register, see the ARM [®] v8-M Architecture Reference Manual.
-VTOR ^c Vector table Offset Register, see the ARM [®] v8 -M Architecture Register Manual.
-If the Security Extension is implemented: There are two VTOR registers in the Cortex-M23 processor: ^d • VTOR NS for the Non-secure state (optional). • VTOR S for the Secure state (optional).
+Name Description SHCSR System Handler Control and State Register, see the ARM®v8-M Architecture Reference Manual.
+VTORc Vector table Offset Register, see the ARM [®] v8 -M Architecture Register Manual.
+If the Security Extension is implemented: There are two VTOR registers in the Cortex-M23 processor:d • VTOR_NS for the Non-secure state (optional). • VTOR_S for the Secure state (optional).
 If the Security Extension is not implemented: There is one VTOR register in the Cortex-M23 processor (optional).
-ACTLR See ACTLR Register. a.
-If there e is only one SysTick timer present, it is configurable by software if this register is Secure or not. lue is configured by the implementer during implementation.
-See the documentation that is supplied by your for more information. ial value of VTOR is determined by external input pins on the processor's top level.
-This determines the vector at is used for boot up sequence. emented, the VTOR enables bits[31:8] of the vector table address to be specified.
-The reset value can be red by external pins.
-Bits[9:8] can be RAZ/WI depending on the number of interrupts.
-If not in nplemented, the registers are RO/WI and report the value of the external pins. d.
-There is s no option to have only one VTOR register if the Security Extension is implemented. - Note • All system control registers are only accessible using word transfers.
-Any attempt to rea or write a halfword or byte generates a Hardfault. • If the processor is implemented without the SysTick timers, the SYST_CSR, SYST_RVE SYST_CVR, and SYST_CALIB registers are RAZ/WI. • If the processor is implemented with a single SysTick timer, the SYST_CSR_NS, SYST_RVR_NS, SYST_CVR_NS, and SYST_CALIB_NS registers are RAZ/WI. • See the ARM [®] v8-M Architecture Reference Manual for more information about the system control registers, and their addresses and access types, and reset values that are not show in Table 4-1 on page 4-3.
+ACTLR See ACTLR Register.

+- a.
+If there is only one SysTick timer present, it is configurable by software if this register is Secure or not. - b.
+This value is configured by the implementer during implementation.
+See the documentation that is supplied by your vendor for more information. - c.
+The initial value of VTOR is determined by external input pins on the processor's top level.
+This determines the vector table that is used for boot up sequence. - If implemented, the VTOR enables bits [31:8] of the vector table address to be specified.
+The reset value can be configured by external pins.
+Bits [9:8] can be RAZ/WI depending on the number of interrupts. - If not implemented, the registers are RO/WI and report the value of the external pins. - d.
+There is no option to have only one VTOR register if the Security Extension is implemented.

+- All system control registers are only accessible using word transfers.
+Any attempt to read or write a halfword or byte generates a Hardfault. - If the processor is implemented without the SysTick timers, the SYST_CSR, SYST_RVR, SYST_CVR, and SYST_CALIB registers are RAZ/WI. - If the processor is implemented with a single SysTick timer, the SYST_CSR_NS, SYST_RVR_NS, SYST_CVR_NS, and SYST_CALIB_NS registers are RAZ/WI. - See the ARM®v8-M Architecture Reference Manual for more information about the system control registers, and their addresses and access types, and reset values that are not shown in Table 4-1 on page 4-3.